rednaga/disclosures/GetSuperSerial.md

-CVEs:
+# CVEs
 CVE-2015-2231
 CVE-2015-2232

-Affected Devices;
+## Affected Devices (tested on)
 Blu Studio 5.0c
 Likely other Blu devices
 Likely other devices using MediaTek FOTA update services (adups; http://mg.adups.cn/adups/index.html)

 I have been unable to establish a proper line of communication with any of the affected vendors.
 Multiple emails to MediaTek emails have resulted in radio silence, BLU claims they have no security department and cannot assist.

+The Android Security team however has accepted the CTS patch (https://android.googlesource.com/platform/cts/+/8a13023f463ecc0e266072863ecf23b0a559ec2f) to add an extra check for this system socket.
+This is very much like Jon Sawyer's checks previous which they purposefully evades, so let's see if they do it again.

-CVE-2015-2231 (user escalation to system) Blu/Mediatek’s OTA system uses `/system/bin/fotabinder` service and socket at `/dev/socket/fota` which is initiated by `FWUpgradeInit.rc` as follows;
+## CVE-2015-2231 (user escalation to system)
+Blu/Mediatek/ADUPS’s OTA system uses `/system/bin/fotabinder` service and socket at `/dev/socket/fota` which is initiated by `FWUpgradeInit.rc` as follows;

 ```
 service fotabinder /system/bin/fotabinder